-- Service Managers identify capital schemes in line with identified corporate and service priorities. - Resource Development Bids are scored against the capital scoring methodology. - The ranked scores of schemes are considered in conjunction with the capital funds available, to arrive at a proposed capital programme. - Council has the final decision on which schemes proceed, informed by the proposed programme.
+- Heads of Service identify capital schemes in line with identified corporate and service priorities. - Resource Development Bids are scored against the capital scoring methodology. - The ranked scores of schemes are considered in conjunction with the capital funds available, to arrive at a proposed capital programme. - Council has the final decision on which schemes proceed, informed by the proposed programme.

-Service Managers submit proposed capital schemes on development bid proformas.
+Heads of Service submit proposed capital schemes on development bid proformas.
 The financial information required includes the initial outlay and ongoing costs of the scheme, as well as any income or savings generated.